Above Left to Right, Tails of:

 In most cases the forms of the bases, or nests differ from brand to brand.
 Nests that are basketwoven, ribbed, or with the criss-cross

-adorned sides of the former Westmoreland hen on nest mould, now Mossers are three of the more commonly seen types of bases
+adorned sides of the former Westmoreland hen on nest mould, now Mossers are three of the more commonly seen types of bases used

-used with hens in the 5 to 7 inch range.
+with hens in the 5 to 7 inch range.

 Just as features and details can help identify a hen top's brand, the same is true of the bases, or nests used with glass covered hen

 on nest dishes.
 Again, its all in the details.
-Learning to recognize these details can help a collector go a long way towards
+Learning to recognize these details can help a collector go a long way towards achieving

-achieving your collecting goals.
+your collecting goals.

 |What better way to learn and

-develop skills of observation
+develop skills of observation than by

-than by studying the very items
+studying the very items you've

-you've become passionate about?
+become passionate about?
+Study the

-Study the hens and roosters in
+hens and roosters in your

-your collection, from as many
+collection, from as many photos and

 |Fenton Hen on (smooth rim) Nest, #5183